The Sims 4 Marketplace and Maker Program.webp

 How much do Makers actually earn?

 Makers receive approximately 30% of the Moola value from each sale.
-Maxis confirmed the example in the official Marketplace announcement: if a player spends 100 Moola on a Maker Pack, the creator earns $0.30 USD.
+Maxis provided an example in the official Marketplace announcement: if a player spends 100 Moola on a Maker Pack, the creator earns $0.30 USD.

 The remaining 70% covers platform fees, VAT, server costs, translation into all 18 supported languages, and the human review process.
 Maxis frames this as the company absorbing publishing overhead so Makers do not have to.